History of the Jews in Syria: Post-1948

 As a result, Syrian Jews began escaping clandestinely, and supporters abroad helped smuggle Jews out of Syria.
 Syrian Jews already living abroad often bribed officials to help Jews escape.
 Judy Feld Carr, a Canadian-Jewish activist, helped smuggle 3,228 Jews out of Syria to Israel, the United States, Canada, and Latin America.
 Carr recalled that Syrian-Jewish parents were "desperate" to get their children out of the country.
 Those who were caught attempting to escape faced execution or forced labor.
 If an escape was successful, family members could be imprisoned and stripped of their property.
 Often with the help of smugglers, escapees attempted to sneak across the border into Lebanon or Turkey, where they were met and assisted by undercover Israeli agents or local Jewish communities.

 Most escapees were young and single men.
 Many single men decided to put off marriage until they escaped, as they wanted to raise their children in freedom.
 As a result, the ratio of single men and women became heavily imbalanced, and Syrian Jewish women were often unable to find husbands.
-In 1977, Syrian President Hafez al-Assad, as a gesture to US President Jimmy Carter, began allowing limited numbers of young women to leave the country, and some 300 left in total under this program.

 In 1970, the Israeli government began receiving intelligence of the situation Jews faced in Syria, and the efforts of many Jewish youths to flee in spite of the danger.
 That year, Israel launched Operation Blanket, a series of individual attempts to bring Jews to Israel, during which Israeli naval commandos and Mossad operatives made dozens of incursions into Syria.
 The operation only succeeded in bringing a few dozen young Jews to Israel.
-During a 10-year period in the 1980s, a collection of Jewish holy objects was smuggled out of Syria through the efforts of Chief Rabbi Avraham Hamra.
-The collection included nine bible manuscripts, each between 700 and 900 years old, 40 Torah scrolls, and 32 decorative boxes where the Torahs were held.
-The items were taken to Israel and placed in the Jewish National and University Library of the Hebrew University of Jerusalem.